All Episodes

 We'll see.

-So it it made me think that the the fact that he he ran for president without holding an office probably made it you know because Trump is Trump, he's a one of a kind, but it probably made it nearly impossible that he would win the presidency.
+So it made me think that the fact that he ran for president without holding an office probably made it, you know, because Trump is Trump.

-However, if you take a good run at the presidency and you miss, even if your polling is you know in single digits, everybody knows you ran for president.
+However, if you take a good run at the presidency and you miss, even if your polling is, you know, in single digits, everybody knows you ran for president.

-So by the time you run for governor, People think, well, yeah.
+So by the time you run for governor, people think, well, yeah.

 So it might have turned out to be the smartest way anybody ever ran for governor.

-You know, I'm sure he wanted to be president, but it had this uh this backup benefit that if he didn't make it to president, you're probably not too many steps away from Ohio governor, if that's what you want to do.
+You know, I'm sure he wanted to be president, but it had this backup benefit that if he didn't make it to president, you're probably not too many steps away from Ohio governor, if that's what you want to do.

-And then he's then after that, remember he's really young.
+And then he's then after that, remember, he's really young.

 So after that, who knows?

-Who knows what's left.
+Who knows what's left?

-The first time uh Trump canceled it, um, which really just made it the same as other vice presidents, which is six months of uh being protected by the government's paychecks, and then uh Gavinusom wanted to make his play,
+The first time Trump canceled it, which really just made it the same as other vice presidents, which is six months of being protected by the government's paychecks.

-so he put police, I think he was the one who ordered it, um, ordered police in California to just replace the security and protector, and then apparently there was a big outcry from the people who thought that the crime was too high and we needed more police, and they should not be wasting their time protecting Harris, so they're getting pulled away.
+And then apparently there was a big outcry from the people who thought that the crime was too high and we needed more police and they should not be wasting their time protecting Harris.

 It's too late now, so might as well talk about it now.

-But uh, I I feel like it was like, oh, she uh she lost her security, so you know, if you wanted to try anything, oh well, hold on, hold on.
+But I feel like it was like, oh, she lost her security.

-It looks like she got security back, it happens to be the police.
+It happens to be the police.

 Hold off, hold off.